Coverage Explanation

 Emergency departments are responsible for providing written post-emergency care instructions to all members seen in an emergency room.
 Refer to the Emergency Department MSE discussion above for the most current information about post-emergency care instructions and timely follow-up care.

-Refer to definition of an emergency for more information.
+Refer to Psychiatric emergency medical condition or Emergency for more information.

 Medical Emergency in Primary Care Facility